kfwojton/takehome/README.md

 Response
 ~~~~~~~~

-I would respond with a message; I'm sorry to hear that you are not receiving the allocations
-you have requested.
-When oversubscribed, we have a policy of allocating shares based on total
-current holdings of the venture.
-This is largely based on a preference for startups who typically
-prefer to follow on investors, and to give first rights to current shareholders.
-As your basis increases
+I would respond with empathy, acknowledging your concern about not receiving the allocations you requested.
+In such situations of oversubscription, our policy prioritizes allocations based on the total current holdings of the venture.
+This approach is rooted in our commitment to supporting startups and giving precedence to existing shareholders, who often demonstrate a commitment to the company's growth by reinvesting.

-so does your opportunity to invest in the future.
-I would be happy to jump on a call should you have
-an interest to discuss how this pro-ration approach is utilized.
-Furthermore, this policy
+As your investment basis increases, so does your opportunity to participate in future rounds.
+If you're interested, I'd be more than happy to schedule a call to discuss how this proration approach is implemented in more detail.

-incentivizes investors to invest in low capitalized companies, giving them first right to
-invest based on their total basis.
-I would be happy to share some deals with you where you
+Moreover, this policy is designed to incentivize investments in early-stage companies, offering existing shareholders the first right to invest based on their cumulative basis.
+I'd be delighted to share some promising deals with you where you can potentially secure a higher percentage of basis.
-can get a high % of basis.
-As always; I we at AngelList are happy to help you find the right deal for you.

-With this response I am pacifying their concerns, and also providing them with a solution and pushing them
-to an action that allows for more deal flow.
+Remember, we're here at AngelList to assist you in finding the most suitable investment opportunities tailored to your preferences and goals.
+Let's explore how we can optimize your investment portfolio together.